Gshack18/IST_590_fall/README.md

 This vulnerability was founded during a summer of pwnage even by a group who call themselves bughunters in Amsterdam.

-Vulnerability type
+Summary

- Press This CSRF DoS named CVE-2017-6814 is a cross site request forgery that occurs within the “press this page” on WordPress with allows the occurance of publishing with a bookmarklet so an admin can quickly reach their admin page to edit the WordPress documents.
+The Press This CSRF DoS named CVE-2017-6814 is a cross site request forgery that occurs within the “press this page” on WordPress with allows the occurance of publishing with a bookmarklet so an admin can quickly reach their admin page to edit the WordPress documents can be exposed.

 Walkthrough